SUMMER RESEARCH OPPORTUNITY 2023: Ecological research in Yasuni National Park, Amazonian Ecuador.

 To be eligible for this award, students must be U.S. citizens or permanent residents.
 They must be undergraduate students or graduate students pursuing a relevant degree and coursework (e.g., Ecology, Plant Biology, Research Methods, Statistics).
 Ideally, they will demonstrate some language proficiency in Spanish, but instruction will be provided in the IRES experience.

-Evidence of yellow fever vaccination and full vaccination against COVID-19 are required to enter Ecuador and Yasuni National Park.
+Evidence of yellow fever and tetanus vaccination and full vaccination against COVID-19 are required to enter Ecuador and Yasuni National Park.

 How to Apply